s-blu/obsidian_dataview_example_vault/20 Dataview Queries/Example FLATTEN Queries.md

 ## Use FLATTEN to perform other operations on your values

-> [!hint] Use function that cannot operate on arrays
+> [!hint] Use function that cannot operate on lists
-> To use functions that do not take an array (a multi value) as an argument, you need to `FLATTEN` this value first.
+> To use functions that do not take an lists (a multi value) as an argument, you need to `FLATTEN` this value first.
 This is also true for functions that act differently on single values, i.e. `contains`

 **Use a function that only takes single values as arguments**
 ```dataview